Psychology of Thinking

 Minda, J. P. (2015).
 The Psychology of Thinking: Reasoning, Decision-Making, and Problem-Solving.
 London, UK: SAGE Publications, Ltd.

 The text is available at the Western bookstore and at Amazon.ca.
-Some additional readings will be assigned and are available on the course website.
+Other readings are listed in the syllabus and will be posted on OWL

-This course covers thought and knowledge.
+4.0 COURSE OBJECTIVESThis course covers thought and knowledge.
 We will study how people think and how psychologists study thinking and reasoning.
-The course will be taught as a combination of lecture and online class discussion.
+The course will be taught as a combination of lecture and class discussion.
+Please be advised that you must read the assigned readings before class.
+I will be asking questions about the material during the class time, and I expect you to be familiar with the main ideas in the readings.

 4.1 STUDENT LEARNING OUTCOMES